 Volunteer For Operation Firefly

 Operation Firefly relies on its “Team Firefly” volunteers to accomplish our goals.
 We have distributed lights and information to more than 9,000 people since the program’s inception in 2012 and we set an increasingly higher goal each year.
-For the winter of 2017-2018, we’re aiming to serve 3,500 people county wide and we need your help.
+For the winter of 2018-2019, we’re aiming to serve 3,850 people county wide, a 10% bump from the year before, and we need your help.
 We’ll be conducting Operation Firefly light distributions all over LA County following the time change in November and ending the first week of March.
 Each distribution event is typically Tuesday, Wednesday, or Thursday evenings, 4:30 – 7 pm.

 Join #TeamFirefly, and we’ll send you regular updates with dates and locations as the calendar progresses.
 There’s no pressure and you need only respond to dates and locations that work for you.